rachel-thoi/Porfolio-Project/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: MusicPlaylist
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This component models the organization of songs in a playlist.
+The kernel provides basic functionality for storing and ordering tracks, while the secondary methods allow for playlist management operations such as adding, removing, shuffling, and searching for songs.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - **void addSong(String song):** adds a song to the end of the playlist
+    - **String removeSong():** removes and returns the most recently added song
+    - **boolean isEmpty():** reports whether the playlist has no songs
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - **void shuffle():** rearranges songs randomly in the playlist
+    - **void moveSong(int from, int to):** reorders a song from one position to another
+    - **boolean containsSong(String song):** reports if a given song is in the playlist
+    - **int size():** reports the number of songs

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - yes, since songs can be added and removed.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - possibly, if songs are represented with a Song class containing "data on data" (e.g., artist, duration).
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - could use constants for playlist limits (e.g., MAX_SIZE).
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - yes; for example, size() can be implemented by repeatedly removing songs and counting, then restoring them.

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: LogicGate
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This component models basic logic gates (AND, OR, NOT, XOR) used in digital circuits.
+The kernel focuses on simple boolean input-output behavior, while the secondary methods allow combining gates into more complex circuits.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - **void setInputs(Sequence <'T'> inputs):** sets the input values for the gate
+    - **boolean output():** evaluates the gate and returns its Boolean result.
+    - **String type():** reports the type of gate (e.g., AND, OR, XOR, NOT).
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - **boolean evaluate(Sequence<'T'> inputs):** evaluates the gate given a sequence of input values
+    - **Sequence<'T'> truthTable():** returns the truth table of the gate as a sequence of input-output mappings
+    - **void displayTruthTable():** outputs the truth table in readable format

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - yes, because the setInputs method changes the internal state.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I don't know.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - yes, an enum like GateType {AND, OR, NOT, XOR} would define the gate types.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - yes; for example, evaluate(inputs) simply calls setInputs(inputs) and then output().

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: Clothing
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This component models clothing items to allow the customization of outfits.
+The kernel defines basic storage of clothing pieces, while the secondary methods provide outfit-building and filtering by attributes (color, size, type).
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - **void addItem(String item):** adds a clothing item
+    - **String removeItem():** removes and returns the most recently added item
+    - **boolean isEmpty():** reports whether the wardrobe is empty
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - **void createOutfit():** builds an outfit from selected clothing pieces
+    - **boolean containsItem(String item):** reports if the wardrobe has a given item
+    - **List<'T'> filterByCategory(String category):** returns items of a specific type (e.g., shirts, shoes)
+    - **int size():** reports the number of clothing items

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - yes, since clothing items can be added and removed.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I'm not sure, but potentially, if items have multiple attributes like color, size, or length for clothing items.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - yes, could use enums for clothing categories (e.g., enum Category {SHIRT, PANTS, SHOES}).
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - yes; for example, filterByCategory() can iterate through kernel-stored items and select those matching the category.

 ## Post-Assignment